Qibla courses have these components:

 Attending live lessons is critical because they provide live interaction with instructors.
 Each week students receive email reminders about the live session.
 At the live tutorial, students interact with the instructor either with a microphone or through typing their questions into the text chat box.
 The instructor will respond to queries via voice.

-All live sessions are recorded for later review or if students miss the live class.
+All live sessions are recorded and recordings made accessible for later review or in case students miss the live class.

 Self-assessment allows students to quickly gauge their understanding of the lesson as well as focus on the key aspects that they need to learn from the lesson.